p-rivero/lcc/src/CESC16.md

         // No calls (that could overwrite the argument) are performed: leave argument in place.
         // (Except if the address of the variable is needed, or if a return value will be stored in a0) else if (n == 0 && !isstruct(q->type) && !p->addressed && !(i == 0 && f->type->type->op != VOID)) {
-            // Note that this is only possible if p->sclass = q->sclass = REGISTER;
+            p->sclass = q->sclass = REGISTER;
             askregvar(p, r);
             assert(p->x.regnode && p->x.regnode->vbl == p);